ncls-brn/ncls-brn/README.md

   <body>

-    - 🔭 I’m currently looking for an  apprenticeship starting in September 2024.
+    - 🔭 I’m currently working for MM as a CISO assistant.
     - 🌱 I’m currently learning python,JavaScript, React, Vue, Golang, Git etc
     - 👯 I’m looking to collaborate on projects related to web development, cybersecurity and open source.